HakanVardarr/rignore/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
+    clear    Clears the cache
     help     Print this message or the help of the given subcommand(s) list     Lists suported languages

 ```